Two great options for experienced ski tourers

 Option to fly in to Lady Emily Hut with Tekapo Helicopters.
 Head up valley for an afternoon backcountry ski tour.

 Alternatively, if taking the 4WD option, from Lake Tekapo township we drive along the western shores of Lake Tekapo and cross Glenmore Station.
 A 2 hour 4WD journey takes us up the Cass Valley to Memorial Hut at 1100m.
 From here, it's a very steep 1.5 hour climb up out of the valley to Lady Emily Hut at 1500m.

 Relax with a hot drink beside the wood stove as your guide prepares a tasty dinner.

 Based at Lady Emily Hut, we will climb the peaks and ridges nearby, with a variety of tour options available, depending on your energy levels.
 Great views of the Southern Alps from the upper ridges.

 Return to Lake Tekapo via a steep walk down to Memorial Hut and 4WD out the Cass Valley, arriving back around 5-6pm.

 Alternatively, if flying out, there is time for a longer morning ski tour.

 Alpine Recreation provides alpine touring skis, poles, skins, avalanche transceivers, shovels and crampons.
 You need to bring your own alpine ski touring boots.
-A detailed equipment list will be sent at time of booking.
 Outdoor clothing and packs can also be provided at no extra cost if necessary